CMSgov/bluebutton-site-static/_posts/2018-04-01-Installing-a-Nodejs-client-application.md

 ```

 If you are running the application against the Blue Button 2.0 Production API there are some additional
-steps that need to be taken because the redirect_uri needs to use a secured connection. ie. *https://*
+steps that need to be taken because the redirect_uri needs to use a secured connection, i.e. *https://*

 In order to configure to run against the Production API the following additional steps were necessary: